Quantitative regularity for p-harmonic maps: Minimizing maps

-Now we need to prove that the minimal covering satisfies points 1 and 2 in Lemma \ref{lemma_dec}. \begin{remark} For the moment let $\epsilon>0$ be an arbitrary fixed small quantity.
+Now we need to prove that the minimal covering satisfies points 1 and 2 in Lemma \ref{lemma_dec}.
+We will do this in the next three lemmas. \begin{remark} For the moment let $\epsilon>0$ be an arbitrary fixed small quantity.
 Its value will be chosen in order to apply Proposition \ref{prop_conespl} with $\eta$ as in the statement of Theorem \ref{th_main_proof} and $\tau=10^{-1}\gamma$. \end{remark}

 \paragraph{Point 1 in Lemma} As we will see below, we can use the monotonicity of $\theta$ to prove that for every $\bar T^j$, $E(\bar T^j)$ is empty if $\abs{\bar T^j}\geq D$.
 Since for every $j$ there are at most $\binom j D\leq j^D$ choices of $j$-tuples which do not satisfy such a property, the first point will be proved.